 Theological discussions have also evolved, with a greater emphasis on the sacramental and ecclesiological implications of the blood and water.
 Theologians continue to explore the symbolic significance of the blood and water in relation to Baptism, Eucharist, and the birth of the Church.
 Some scholars have proposed new interpretations, suggesting that the blood and water represent the outpouring of God's grace and love, which cleanses and transforms believers.
 Others have focused on the communal aspect of the blood and water, arguing that they symbolize the unity and solidarity of the Church as the body of Christ.

 Popular opinions on this topic vary widely.
 Some believers accept the traditional interpretations without question, seeing the blood and water as a clear representation of the sacraments and the birth of the Church.
-Others are more skeptical, questioning the historical accuracy of the Gospel of John and suggesting that the event may have been embellished or invented for theological purposes.
+That said, others are more skeptical, questioning the historical accuracy of the Gospel of John and suggesting that the event may have been embellished or invented for theological purposes.
 Still others adopt a more nuanced approach, recognizing the symbolic significance of the blood and water while also acknowledging the possibility of a medical explanation.

 Tips and Expert Advice